praran26/CF-Compare/README.md

 # CF-Compare

-Flask application using Codeforces API to compare problems solved by two users
+Flask application using Codeforces API to compare problems solved by two users.
+The deployed application can be viewed here: http://cf-compare.eu-gb.mybluemix.net/

 - Dependencies
   - flask : Install using command ```pip install flask``` in terminal